The Ultimate Moving Checklist for Families

 Set Up Newspaper Delivery and Cable (or Not)

-Depending on your preferences, you might not want a gap in service of newspaper delivery or cable.
-Since we are practically a no-TV household, we don’t sign up for cable ahead of time (but I do make sure a paper is delivered that first morning).
+Since we are practically a TV-free household, we don’t sign up for cable when we move to a new place, but I do make sure a paper is delivered the first morning we move in.

 Register to Vote and Establish Residency